 All of Noah's neighbors, his fellow humans less seven had been annihilated.
 And this is regardless of the evil debauchery of his former neighbors.
 These were people who had miserably drowned a death nobody wants to happen to them.
 And their spirits or the spirits of devils inhabiting them are the active factor of the commemoration day.

 Here's proof, further proof, modern and up-to-date proof.
-After completion of the near-complete supernatural disaster--'next time's by fire, God 'said'--, the spiritual parasites in the humans and possibly also humanoids vacated the building airborne.
+After completion of the almost total supernatural disaster of water--'next time's by fire, God 'said'--, the spiritual parasites in the remaining humans vacated their hosts airborne.
 God describes the devil, Satan as the prince of the power of the air, and that's where he, or it and his/its 'host' resorted to.

-The proof is on a cassette-recording sermon about the dangers of rock-and-roll music by an experienced Christian brother--one other exemplary story out of that besides this one in a minute--where he dubbed-in a secondary recording of Jim Morrison, who had a rock band called The Doors.
+The proof is on a cassette-recording sermon about the dangers of rock-and-roll music--I'm thinking of making one about hypnotic church music--by an experienced Christian brother--one other exemplary story out of that besides this one in a minute--where he dubbed-in a secondary recording of someone else's interview of Jim Morrison, who had a rock band called The Doors.
 Jim recounted an experience he had when he was twelve.

 It was a Saturday morning, not in their home of California--Mr.Morrison was the U.S. Pacific Fleet commander or admiral in the Gulf of Tonkin on that historically famous day; I would think the admiral worked out of the naval base in Long Beach--but they were visiting family or friends or both in Arizona.

-The Morrisons were driving somewhere out in the Arizona countryside and a wreck had happened on the highway ahead of them.
+The Morrisons were driving somewhere out in the Arizona countryside and a wreck had happened ahead of them on the highway.
 Sadly it was a full truck of field workers, open-back type with side-walls.
 The victims of the accident were all over the place, some already dead and others dying.

-Jim's dad and mom were helping with first-aid, while he stood there a bit useless.
+Jim's dad and mom were helping with first-aid while he stood there a bit useless.
 It was admittedly a spectacle, although it would have been nice if he got his hands dirty.
 He instead took a crash-course in spiritual demographics or demon-graphics.
-Jim recounted that he noticed identifiably individual spiritual characters in the air all around the scene.
+Jim recounted that he noticed frantic and identifiably individual spiritual characters in the air all around the scene.